Current government initiatives

 - Beverage containers and lids

 The federal government also announced plans, related to the CCME action plan on plastics, for improvements that better recover and recycle plastic and to establish recycled content requirements in products and packaging.
 All these provisions were open to comment until Dec.
 2020, with plans for implementation by the end of 2021.
 Also announced was over $2M for 14 new Canadian-led plastic reduction projects through the Zero Plastic Waste Initiative.

 Governments are working with industry, universities and NGOs to prevent and retrieve ghost fishing gear.
-DFO has reporting requirements, and grant programs for new technologies that help reduce the loss of gear and clean-up the oceans (Ghost Gear Fund).
+DFO has reporting requirements, and grant programs for new technologies that help reduce the loss of gear and clean-up the oceans (Ghost Gear Fund, renewed in the 2022 federal budget).
 Rope and net recycling programs are being implemented, with some of the recovered material being turned into diesel fuel (Walker et al., 2020).

 The federal government has also committed to reducing plastic waste from federal operations, a 75% reduction of plastic waste by 2030.
 This clearly involves changes to procurement, but there are few details at this point about how this will be implemented.
 It has also committed to support community-led action and citizen-science activities at the level of $1.5 million for organizations to start new plastics projects.
 Given the scale of the problem, this is an exceedingly small amount and, as discussed in numerous places on this site, grant programs are typically limited in their effectiveness.